verbose/verb-generate-readme/templates/includes/generate/generator-install.md

 **Install {%= name %}**

-You may now install this module with the following command:
+Install this module with the following command:

 ```sh
 $ npm install --global {%= name %}